Helicopter Academy logo

 What employers and insurers tend to care about

-Total and PIC time
+Total time and PIC time

 Professional habits